nomanaa/nomanaa.github.io/_pages/about.md

 permalink: /about/
 title: "About Me"
 ---
-Hi, I’m **Noman** — a cybersecurity professional driven by curiosity, persistence, and a passion for solving complex problems.
+Hi, I’m **Abdul** — a cybersecurity professional driven by curiosity, persistence, and a passion for solving complex problems.
 What started as an interest in how systems break quickly grew into a career focused on **how to secure them**.

 I’m currently working in **cybersecurity consulting**, where I help organizations design secure architectures, detect threats, and respond to incidents.
 Every day brings a new challenge: whether it’s analyzing logs to uncover hidden patterns, automating security workflows, or aligning defenses with frameworks like **NIST** and **ISO 27001**.
 That constant evolution is exactly what excites me — in security, standing still isn’t an option.